Flamingo - 12th English N.C.E.R.T and CBSE Chapter 8 Going Places - A.R.Barton Glossary, Summary, Questions and Answers Summary, Glossary, Q...

 1. Sophie's dreams and disappointments are all in her mind -

 Ans - Sophie belonged to a middle-class family.
 She was working in a biscuit factory on daily wages and was not earning enough money but she always wanted to lead a life in a very lavish and luxurious style, earn more money, name, and fame as quickly as possible.
 But the fact was miles away from her, so to satisfy her dreams, she started daydreaming and creating unreal fantasies.
-She always thought to have her own boutique shop in the city, working as a manager, as a fashion designer, or as an actress but unfortunately, she was neither have enough money or experience.
+She always thought of having her own boutique shop in the city, working as a manager, as a fashion designer, or as an actress but unfortunately, she did not have enough money or experience.
 At the same time, she created a fantasy about having a love affair with famous footballer Danny Casey.
 But all her dreams were unreal, far away from reality, just in her mind, so she always had to face several disappointments in her life.

 2. It is natural for teenagers to have unrealistic dreams.
 What would you say are the benefits and disadvantages of such fantasizing-